dataset-sh/slambda/doc-site/docs/intro.md

 from slambda import Example, UnaryFunction, GptApiOptions

 extract_wiki_links = UnaryFunction.from_instruction(
-    instruction="Extract all wikipedia entities mention in the text to markdown format.", examples=[
+    instruction="Extract all wikipedia entities mention in the text.", examples=[
         Example(
             input="An analog computer or analogue computer is a type of computer that uses the continuous variation"